elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 ```

 ##### Cloud Object Storage username (cos_username)

 Username used to access the Object Storage.
-This setting is required.
+This setting is optional, but if not specified, you must provide Minio/S3 credentials using another method.

 Example: `minio`

+When `cos_username` and `cos_password` are not specified, we try the following environment variables in order:

+1. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (could be set external to Elyra, or with `cos_secret`)
+1. `AWS_ROLE_ARN` and `AWS_WEB_IDENTITY_TOKEN_FILE` (usually set by AWS [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html))

 ##### Cloud Object Storage password (cos_password)

 Password for cos_username.
-This setting is required.
+This setting is optional, but if not specified, you must provide Minio/S3 credentials using another method (see `cos_username` for more information).

 Example: `minio123`

 ##### Cloud Object Storage bucket name (cos_bucket)

 Name of the bucket you want Elyra to store pipeline artifacts in.
 This setting is required.
 If the bucket doesn't exist, it will be created.
 The specified bucket name must meet the naming conventions imposed by the Object Storage service.

 Example: `test-bucket`